jaw071/SGD213_Task2_RazzMaTazz/Home.md

 ## Table of Contents

-These are the two main areas of the assessment.
-Make a change!
+These are two main areas of the project that this technical document focuses on.
+See below:

 [//]: # (You can link to other pages in your wiki, or you can keep it inline)
 * [Proposal](Proposal/index.md)